NCH Software is a reputable company that provides Express Scribe transcription software at no cost or low cost. From NCH:

-There is a pro version available for an upgrade fee, however, I have been using the standard version for approximately five years and am very happy with it.
+There is a pro version available for an upgrade fee, however, I used the standard version for approximately five years and was very happy with it, but I did decide to upgrade when it was on sale, mostly for one specific feature I wanted that the pro version had and the free did not.
 You can also read reviews and information about Express Scribe at cnet.com.
 If I had to make any complaints at all, it would be that when you download a free software item, you will get a lot of other NCH free or trial versions automatically added to your computer as well (not installed), although this is not a significant problem and after all – you’re getting Express Scribe for free, so it’s a minor thing.

 Express Scribe is very easy to use, comes ready to go from the time you install it, with maybe some minor personal preference changes made that are very easy to adjust.
 It handles most audio and video formats and there is nothing that the user needs to do to change the format, it’s just a simple matter of downloading your audio or video file onto Express Scribe.
 If you are using a foot pedal (highly recommended), the set up is easy, and in fact the defaults are the standard choices, so there is little to do except to go through the initial steps of adding your foot pedal as a device associated with Express Scribe.
 There is support documentation available if needed, although with the simple design of this software, you may not find it necessary.
 Transcriptionists at online forums are usually very familiar with this product as well, questions or tips for use could also be researched at those resources.